Reserve

 This cathedral, sober, majestic, intriguing, in a Roman-Byzantine style, will seduce you.
 His style is totally out of place in this changing environment!
 Departing from the Hôtel Carré Vieux Port, you can walk along the port quay, arrive at the MuCEM then continue along the quays to discover the Major Cathedral.
 From the renovated esplanade, you can observe a magnificent panorama of the Marseille harbor.

-The closest to your hotel and the Blue Flag beaches Catalan Beach
+The closest to your hotel and the Blue Flag beaches Catalans Beach

-Access is very easy, you have to walk along the port to the Pharo and then go down to the Catalans.
-Right next to it, you will find the Cercle des Nageurs where the greatest Marseille athletes train.
+It is very easy to get there, you have to go along the port to the Pharo and then go back down to the Catalans.
+Right next door, you will find the Cercle des Nageurs where the greatest Marseille sportsmen train.
 A professional beach volleyball court is installed there.
 The beach is supervised.
-To eat, an excellent pizzeria is on the beach and you will have a wide choice by going up a little on the Corniche.
+For eating, there is an excellent pizzeria on the beach and you will have a wide choice if you go up a little on the Corniche.

 The Blue Flag was created by the French Office of the Foundation for Environmental Education in Europe in 1985.

-The Blue Flag is a benchmark in the tourism, environment and sustainable development sector.
-The aim is to promote municipalities and marinas that conduct a policy of sustainable tourism development.
+The Blue Flag is a reference in the tourism, environment and sustainable development sector.
+The aim is to promote municipalities and marinas that pursue a sustainable tourism development policy.
 The Blue Flag gives a positive image to residents and visitors.

-Thus everything is ensured to avoid the sometimes harmful impacts of tourist visits.
-Waste is recycled using sorting bins and sanitary facilities are available to ensure that the bathing water remains of good quality.
-Labeled places make it a point of honor to protect the fauna and flora, the aim being also to support an awareness to develop a more respectful behavior towards nature.
+Thus everything is ensured to avoid the sometimes harmful impacts of tourist traffic.
+Waste is recovered thanks to sorting bins and toilets are provided to ensure that the bathing water remains of good quality.
+The labeled places make a point of protecting the fauna and flora, the aim being also to support awareness in order to develop more respectful behavior towards nature.

 - Bestouan beach and Grande Mer beach in Cassis